 'The MDU has been campaigning for a change in the law which would allow defendants such as the MDU to buy NHS and social care packages to meet patient needs.
 Currently Section S2(4)of the Law Reform (Personal Injuries) Act 1948 requires all personal injury defendants to disregard the availability of NHS care when paying compensation.
 This should be repealed, boosting NHS funds for the benefit of all patients.

 'The current system is hurting everyone and impeding access to healthcare.
 What we need is root and branch legal reform and we need it now.'

 Further information at www.themdu.com/faircomp

-This guidance was correct at publication 20/09/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 20/09/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.